zenirodrigo/TandemRepeatEXplorer/README.md

 This project is licensed under the MIT License

 ## Acknowledgments
-- Heng Li (simply for existing and inspiring generations of bioinformaticians), Ole Tange, the NCBI team, and the BEDTools team for creating  tools that keep bioinformatics alive and reproducible.
+- Heng Li (for existing and inspiring generations of bioinformaticians), Ole Tange, the NCBI  and the BEDTools teams for creating  tools that keep bioinformatics alive and reproducible.
 - Support from Universidade Estadual Paulista Júlio de Mesquita Filho (UNESP).
-- These codes was developed in my PhD with fellowship from Fundação de Amparo à Pesquisa do Estado de São Paulo (FAPESP)
+- These codes were developed during my PhD with fellowship support from Fundação de Amparo à Pesquisa do Estado de São Paulo (FAPESP).

 ## ⁉️ Contact
 For questions or improvements, contact: